wolfSSL/wolfPKCS11/README.md

 * Fixed ECC curve lookup for FIPSv5
 * Fixed default attributes for keys
 * `C_DestroyObject` now deletes files instead of leaving truncated files
+* Added support for STM32U5 DHUK wrapping
+* Added PBKDF2 support for pins
+  - Enabled by default for FIPS
+  - Enabled using `--enable-pbkdf2` or defining `WOLFPKCS11_PBKDF2`
+* Added `--pbkdf2-iterations` and `PBKDF2_ITERATIONS` to set the number of PBKDF2 iterations for pin handling (default 600,000).

 ### wolfPKCS11 Release 1.3 (Mar 22, 2024)